Forklift Daily Inspection Checklist: OSHA-Compliant Safety Guide

 • Ensure the operator's manual is accessible

-• Check that safety warnings and labels are visible and legible
+• Check that safety warnings, and labels are visible and legible

 • Verify seatbelt/restraint system is in good working condition